 All matters relating to child protection will be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2018) guidance.

-The school will refer to the guidance in the in the data protection: toolkit for schools - https://www.gov.uk/government/publications/data-protection-toolkit-for-schools guidance to support schools with data protection activity, including compliance with the GDPR.
+The school will refer to the guidance in the Data protection: toolkit for schools to support school with data protection activity, including compliance with General Data Protection Regulation (GDPR).

 Information will be shared with staff within the school who 'need to know'.

-Relevant staff have due regard to Data Protection principles which allow them to share (and withhold) information.
+Relevant staff have due regard to GDPR principles which allow them to share (and withhold) information.

-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and General Data Protection Regulations are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and GDPR are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
 There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection.

 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
-However, staff are aware that matters relating to child protection and safeguarding are personal to children and families, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis.

-All staff will always undertake to gain parent/carers consent to refer a child to Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+All staff will always attempt to gain parent/carers consent to refer a child to Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.